huggingface/blog/accelerating-pytorch-distributed-fine-tuning.md

 One last thing.
 Changing ```--task_name``` to ```qqp```, I also ran the Quora Question Pairs GLUE task, which is based on a much larger [dataset](https://quoradata.quora.com/First-Quora-Dataset-Release-Question-Pairs) (over 400,000 training samples).
 The fine-tuning times were:

 * Single-node: 11 hours 22 minutes,
-* 2 nodes: 7 hours and 52 minutes (1.45x),
+* 2 nodes: 6 hours and 38 minutes (1.71x),
 * 4 nodes: 3 hours and 51 minutes (2.95x).

-It looks like speed up is pretty consistent.
+It looks like the speedup is pretty consistent.
 Feel free to keep experimenting with different learning rates, batch sizes and oneCCL settings.
 I'm sure you can go even faster!

 ### Conclusion